-In addition, the Company issued guarantees to landlords in respect of the lease agreements entered into by a subsidiary for certain retail outlets.
-At 31 March 2014, there were no rental payables by the subsidiary under these lease agreements (2013: Nil) and the non-cancellable future minimum lease payment under these lease agreements was approximately HK\$6,258,000 (2013: HK\$8,652,000).
+The Company issued guarantees to landlords in respect of the lease agreements entered into by a subsidiary for certain retail outlets.
+At 31 March 2015, there were no rental payables by the subsidiary under these lease agreements (2014: Nil) and the non-cancellable future minimum lease payment under these lease agreements was approximately HK\$4,441,000 (2014: HK\$6,258,000).